clearlybaffled/homelab/README.md

 $ source .venv/bin/activate
 $ pip install -U -r requirements.txt
 $ ansible-playbook -K playbooks/cluster.yml
-$ kubectl apply --server-side -f cluster/bootstrap.yaml
+$ kubectl apply --server-side -f cluster/cluster.yaml
 ```

 ## 🍇 Cluster

 ### Infrastructure Automation

 Host buildout is handled by [Ansible][ansible-uri] automation.
-The main Kubernetes cluster playbook is `playbooks/cluster.yml`.
+The main Kubernetes cluster playbook is [`playbooks/cluster.yml`](./playbooks/cluster.yml).
 (As a convention, all Ansible yaml files are suffixed `.yml` to allow VSCode to distinguish between those and all other yaml files.)
-The full task list can be found in the [infrastructure][./infrastructure/README.md] folder, but as an overview, it will:
+The full task list can be found in the [infrastructure](./infrastructure/README.md) folder, but as an overview, it will:
 - Install system packages and any other necessary system related setup
 - Pull down cluster images and binaries
 - Install container runtime and start kubelet
 - Run `kubeadm` to setup to create cluster
 - Creates a separate user to continue setting up the cluster with to get away from using the admin credentials
 - Applies cni configuration
-- Generates Application files for every cluster app and drops them into `cluster/bootstrap` and Kustomization files into `cluster/apps` for the respective apps
+- Generates Application files for every cluster app and drops them into [`cluster/manifests`](./cluster/manifests) and Kustomization files into[ `cluster/apps`](./cluster/apps) for the respective apps
-- Bootstraps the cluster by starting ArgoCD and then applying `cluster/bootstrap.yaml`
+- Bootstraps the cluster by starting ArgoCD and then applying [`cluster/bootstrap.yaml`](./cluster/bootstrap.yaml)

 ### GitOps

 [Argo][argocd-uri] watches all subfolders under the [`cluster`](./cluster) folder (see Directories below) and makes the changes to my cluster based on the YAML manifests.

-The way Argo works for me here is (almost) every file in the [`cluster/bootstrap`](./cluster/bootstrap) directory will define an `argoproj.io/v1alpha1/Application` that points to a corresponding folder under [`cluster/apps`](./cluster/apps).
+The way Argo works for me here is (almost) every file in the [`cluster/manifests`](./cluster/manifests) directory will define an `argoproj.io/v1alpha1/Application` that points to a corresponding folder under [`cluster/apps`](./cluster/apps).
 The `Application` will apply any manifest files it finds in that directory, in addition to any Helm Charts or Kustomizations [that may also be defined](https://argo-cd.readthedocs.io/en/stable/user-guide/multiple_sources/) within the `Application`'s spec.
 One or more Helm `values.yaml` files are in each directory and each helm definition in the `Application` refers to the specific values file to apply to that chart.

 ### Directories